PLEASE READ THE APPLICATION FORM CAREFULLY AND WHEN COMPLETED RETURN TO THE COORDINATOR WHO COVERS YOUR LOCATION

 Dachshund Rescue will supply as much information about the Dachshund as possible; however we cannot guarantee a Dachshund’s behaviour in every circumstance.
 Please have realistic expectations with regard to the settling in period.
 Some Dachshunds adapt very quickly to their new environment but others may have been through a great upheaval and take quite a long time to adjust.

-Dachshund Rescue is always available with help and support for any Dachshund adopted from us.
+Dachshund Rescue is always available with help and support for any Dachshund adopted from us, we provide 5 weeks free insurance with all adopted dogs.
 You will be required to complete a form which requires the Dachshund to be returned to us in the event that you are no longer able to keep the Dachshund.